zendesk/active_record_shards/README.md

 ## Configuration

-Add the slave and shard configuration to config/database.yml:
+Add the replica and shard configuration to config/database.yml:

 ```yaml
 production: